AhmetHan/EDR_Tester/README.md

-Note: Please change all fields abc.local domain name your local domain name.
+Note: Please change all fields abc.local domain name your local domain name.If you are testing real domain environment.